amituuush/react-books-app/README.md

 # Task
 1. Style the app according to the design in design.ai file.
 Try your best to make it responsive.
+Feel free to change any class names, move around HTML etc.
 2. The functionality of the app should be similar to the example here: http://nailasulaiman.github.io/angular-books-app The input fields should add a book row to the table, and the totals for quantity and cost should be updated accordingly.